klyushnik/upcItemDB_Client/README.md

-# upcItemDB_Client
+# upcItemDB Client

-An android app to look up product information using UPC Item DB.
+An android app to look up product information using UPCItemDB.
 Includes the ZXing library to scan the UPC or EAN.